Browning Biv

 Access

 The Browning Biv route starts at a routered sign at the bottom end of Grassy Flat.
 It crosses an open area with scattered scrub, then veers uphill through hardwood forest connecting with the unnamed access creek.
 The topo map has the track going up the TL of this creek however the creek is incorrectly marked, and the track goes up the TR.
-The creek has blown out at its lower end entered the forest in several spots and the entry and exit points to the track have been obliterated.
-Further up the creekbed itself is followed to the 820m mark where a second section of track exits on the TL at GPS: E1459548/ N5248492.
+The creek has blown out at its lower end entered the forest in several spots and the entry and exit points to the track that have been obliterated have had flagging tape added.
+Further up the creekbed is followed to the 820m mark where a second section of track exits on the TL at GPS: E1459548/ N5248492.
 This leads up a steepish face through montane and alpine forest onto a bench just below the ridgetop, where the Biv is located.
-The track is overgrowing quite a bit and gets quite badly crowded with flax further up.
+The track should be in good condition currently.
 Allow 1.5-2 hours from Grassy Flat to the Biv, or 7-8 hours from the Styx roadend.

 An open knoll on the ridge 10 minutes above the Biv provides helicopter access.